Teebusch/presentations/README.md

 # Presentations

 A list of presentations, lectures, and workshops that I have given.
-Slides and source code for some of them cha be found in this repository.
+Slides and source code for some of them can be found in this repository.
 Others are available on request.

 ## 10 Cool Things About R